misterblack1/lucasdeeco/README.md

 >
 >At least this arrangement gives me something where all strings appear  readable, and the disassembled code looks plausible.
 I'll send an e-mail with the descrambled ROM.

-Peter [created a tool](https://github.com/misterblack1/lucasdeeco/tree/main/rom_descrambler) to descramble and scramble the ROM image.
+Peter [created a tool in C](https://github.com/misterblack1/lucasdeeco/tree/main/rom_descrambler) to descramble and scramble the ROM image.
 That means it is now possible to examine the code from the terminal but also make changes to it allosw you to run modified code on the real hardware.
 (Untested at this point)

+I used Google Gemini to make a version that runs in your browser.
+[Try it out](https://htmlpreview.github.io/?https://raw.githubusercontent.com/misterblack1/lucasdeeco/refs/heads/main/Lucas%20Deeco%20ROM%20(de)scrambler.html)